miya0001/tinymce-preformatted/readme.txt

 Tested up to: 4.1
 Stable tag: 0.6.0

-TinyMCE Preformatted plugin will enable to insert preformatted text like &lt;pre&gt;...&lt;/pre&gt; to WordPress Visual Editor.
+TinyMCE Preformatted plugin will enable you to insert preformatted text like &lt;pre&gt;...&lt;/pre&gt; to WordPress Visual Editor.

 == Description ==

-TinyMCE Preformatted plugin will enable to insert preformatted text like &lt;pre&gt;...&lt;/pre&gt; to WordPress Visual Editor.
+TinyMCE Preformatted plugin will enable you to insert preformatted text like &lt;pre&gt;...&lt;/pre&gt; to WordPress Visual Editor.

-This plugin add [PRE] button to Visual Editor, you can input HTML, PHP, Perl and other sources and then HTML will be escaped.
+This plugin adds [PRE] button to Visual Editor, you can input HTML, PHP, Perl and other sources and then HTML will be escaped.

 You will be very happy to write HTML, PHP and other program in post.